aurelien-alet/angular-toh-hexagonal/README.md

 # Angular Hexagonal Architecture

 This projet is a simple Angular app using hexagonal architecture (or ports and adapters architecture) concepts.
 The rendering is the same as [Angular Tour of Heroes app](https://angular.io/tutorial), but code architecture is different.
+All the explanations on the architecture choices can be found in [this article](https://dev.to/aurelien_alet/hexagonal-architecture-with-angular-8ll).

 ## Install dependencies